firesidefiction/firesidefiction.github.io/story-contract-boilerplate.md

 ## Schedule

-**Acceptance:** The Story will be considered accepted after revisions have been approved by the Author and by Fireside.
+**Completion of Edits:** The Story will be considered edited after revisions have been handed in by the Author and approved by Fireside.

 **Exclusivity:** The Author agrees not to publish or permit others to publish the Story in any form prior to the Story’s publication in Fireside Magazine and for a period of six (6) months after the Story's publication in Fireside Magazine, unless the Author obtains Fireside’s prior written approval.